You’ve got nine whole weeks left on your pregnancy countdown, but baby didn’t get the memo?!

 According to the World Health Organization (WHO), a baby born before 37 completed weeks of gestation is considered preterm, and babies born before 32 weeks are classified as “very preterm” or “extremely preterm”.

 Do babies born at 31 weeks need NICU?

-A baby born at 31 weeks is still classed as very preterm, so they will need special medical attention in NICU while they finish perfecting all the bodily functions needed to survive in the outside world.
+Yes, babies born at 31 weeks gestation are still classed as very preterm, so they will need special medical attention in NICU while they finish perfecting all the bodily functions needed to survive in the outside world.

-Can a baby be born at 31 weeks and be healthy?
+Can a baby be born healthy at 31 weeks?

 Can babies born at 31 weeks breathe on their own?

 Most babies born at 31 weeks will still require help breathing, to begin with, either by a ventilator or respirator, and they may be treated with a surfactant that coats the inside of their lungs and helps with lung inflation.